How To Change A Habit: 7 Steps From Behavior Psychology

 7 Steps To Change Any Habit Using Psychology

-Nowadays, behavioral change experts use these techniques at hospitals, prisons, factories, and many businesses to change behaviors.
+Behavior change experts use these steps in hospitals, prisons, factories, and many businesses to help people break or build habits.

 how-to-change-a-habit-with-self-control

-Step 1: Choose One Behavior That You Want To Change
+Step 1: Choose One Behavior You Want To Change

 Step 3: Identify The Trigger-Points Hidden In Your Past